 Letters of Recommendation

-Three letters of recommendation are required (only two are required for the EMPL program and the dual MPM/KDI program).
+Three letters of recommendation are required (only two are required for the dual MPM/KDI program).
 Typically, applicants submit at least one from an academic source and at least one from a professional (work-related) source, but individual circumstances vary so use your best judgment in choosing references.
 Each letter of recommendation should be submitted from your recommender’s professional email address and be on official letterhead.

 The online application utilizes a secure online recommendation system which will:

-- automatically email your recommendation providers with instructions for online submission of the recommendation;
+- automatically email each recommender with instructions for online submission of the recommendation;

 - allow applicants to track recommendations received or not received and follow up with recommenders who still need to submit their appraisals;